matomo-org/developer-documentation/docs/generated/master/Piwik/Common.md

 This function is automatically called when [getRequestVar()](/api-reference/Piwik/Common#getrequestvar) is called, so you should not normally have to use it.

-You should used it when outputting data that isn't escaped and was obtained from the user (for example when using the `|raw` twig filter on goal names).
+This function should be used when outputting data that isn't escaped and was obtained from the user (for example when using the `|raw` twig filter on goal names).

-NOTE: Sanitized input should not be used directly in an SQL query; SQL placeholders
-      should still be used.
+_NOTE: Sanitized input should not be used directly in an SQL query; SQL placeholders should still be used._

 **Implementation Details**

-- `htmlspecialchars` is used to escape text.
+- [htmlspecialchars](http://php.net/manual/en/function.htmlspecialchars.php) is used to escape text.
-- Single quotes are not escaped so "Piwik's amazing community" will still be "Piwik's amazing community".
+- Single quotes are not escaped so **Piwik's amazing community** will still be **Piwik's amazing community**.
 - Use of the `magic_quotes` setting will not break this method.
-- Boolean, numeric and null values are simply returned.
+- Boolean, numeric and null values are not modified.

 #### Signature